is a 1982 arcade game published by Gottlieb

 - Isometric Projection

 - Jerkass: Slick and Sam, undoing all your hard work.
-In FHMD Q*Bert, they're even worse.
+In FHMC Q*Bert, they're even worse.
+And in Rebooted there's no limit to how many of them can be on the screen at once!

 - Lucky Charms Title